Clarence Wijewardena: Controversy

 However, due to the popularity of his songs which has grown since his death, they have also become the subject of a lawsuit over illegally recorded renditions sampled by other Sri Lankan artists.
 In 2001, Wijewardena's widow Sheela filed suit against Rajiv Sebastian, hoping to recover a portion of the income earned through the use of her late husband's work.
 An action doomed to failure due to the non-availability of evidence on the part of the complainant.
 Since the lawsuit against Rajiv and Sarath Kothalawela, Sheela filed a wrongful lawsuit against Annesley Malawana and lost it with no recourse.
 To this date, she has been unable to establish her rightful claims as the legitimate or legal heir to his intellectual property.

 Legacy

 Many of his songs are considered classics, and continue to enjoy ample airtime on Sri Lankan television and radio broadcasts and on some overseas radio stations.
 The songs such as Rasa Pirunu Katha, Geeyakin Kese, Eatha Ran Wiman Yowun Sihina Loke, etc. are very popular among present generation which again demonstrated his talent in composing music (also as a lyricist) for the future.
+Clarence also supported the drafting of the Code of Intellectual Property Act No. 52 of 1979 by offering his insights as an artist, advocating for musicians' rights in Sri Lanka.

 On 21 March 2017, the concert "Unfogettable Melodies of Clarence Live in Concert" was held at 6.30 pm at the Nelum Pokuna Theater, Colombo.

+In popular culture

+A biographical film based on the musical life of Clarence, titled Rhythm of the Guitar: Clarence played by Damith Wijayathunga, was released on 27 June 2025 which was directed by Theja Iddamalgoda.